jeftegoes/AwsOverview/Compute/Amazon EC2 - EBS.md

   - Specify retention (from 1 day to 1 year).
 - **Fast Snapshot Restore (FSR)**
   - Force full initialization of snapshot to have no latency on the first use ($$$).

+## 4.2.
+Amazon EventBridge Integration

+- We can call the EBS Create Snapshot directly as a target from Amazon EventBridge.

 # 5. EC2 Instance Store